6 Reasons Why Metformin Might Not Be Safe For PCOS

 Let’s think about that evidence for a moment.
 Metformin is a drug that we know disrupts the normal communication in the body, can cross the placental barrier, and may potentially lead to metabolic disruption in babies.
 I’m not sure how that passed ethics approval.

-Metformin an Reduce Your Energy by up to 48%
+Metformin can reduce your energy by up to 48%

 Every cell in the body contains mitochondria.
 Mitochondria can be compared to tiny powerhouses, providing energy to cells so that they can carry out all their functions.